Scandinavian Runic-text Database: History

 The origin of the Rundata project was a 1986 database of Swedish inscriptions at Uppsala University for use in the Scandinavian Languages Department.
-At a seminar in 1990 it was proposed to expand the database to cover all Nordic runic inscriptions, but funding for the project was not available until a grant was received in 1992 from the Axel och Margaret Ax:son Johnsons foundation.
+At an international runic seminar in 1990, it was proposed to expand the database to cover all Nordic runic inscriptions, but funding for the project was not available until a grant was received in 1992 from the Axel och Margaret Ax:son Johnsons foundation.
 The project officially started on January 1, 1993 at Uppsala University.
 After 1997, the project was no longer funded and work continued on a voluntary basis outside of normal work-hours.
 In the current edition, published on December 3, 2008, there are over 6500 inscriptions in the database.

 Work is currently underway for the next edition of the database.

 Format of entries

-Each entry includes the original text, its format, location, English and Swedish translations, information about the stone itself, et cetera.
+Each entry includes the original text,in a transliterated form, its location, English and Swedish translations, information about the stone itself, et cetera.
 The stones are identified with a code which consists of up to three parts.

 The first part describes the origin of the inscription.
 For Swedish inscriptions this contains a code for the province, and, for Extra-Nordic inscriptions, a code for the country (not ISO 3166).